SunitRaut/pyMultiSerial/README.md

 [![license](https://img.shields.io/github/license/SunitRaut/pyMultiSerial.svg)](https://github.com/SunitRaut/pyMultiSerial/blob/main/LICENSE)
 [![DOI](https://zenodo.org/badge/328549967.svg)](https://zenodo.org/badge/latestdoi/328549967)

-A Python module for continuous communication with multiple serial ports, based on pyserial module
+A Python module for continuous communication with multiple serial ports, based on pyserial module.
+PyMultiSerial has an Event-driven architecture with events like Connection, Disconnection, incoming data from port, etc.

 ## Features:
 - Monitor multiple serial ports simultaneously.
-- Detect connections to port automatically and starts monitoring them.
+- Detect connections to ports automatically and start monitoring them.
 - Raises a trigger whenever data is received from the port.
-You can attach callback function to process this data on-demand.
+You can attach a callback function to process this data on demand.
-- Detect disconnections from port automatically.
+- Detect disconnections from the port automatically.
-- You can add your own processing logic to the above events using callback functions
+- You can add your processing logic to the above events using callback functions

 ## How to Install:
 ```